 The <service_name> of each web-service can be found in its documentation, along with the description of its input and output parameters; this documentation can be found here.

 We have examples of such inputs, you’ll get them here: rankAlternativesValues-RXMCDA/tests/in1

 python3 ./ddws_soap_client.py -n rankAlternativesValues-RXMCDA \ --request-solution orPiIXdej7SVgOLf

-If everything goes fine, the results are dumped into the current directory and the script prints out their names on the standard output: you’ve just received two files, messages.xml and alternativesRank.xml.
-Again, the documentation tells us that this is what we expect: the first one contains informational messages, while the second is the result itself: the ranking of the alternatives supplied as input.
+If everything goes fine, the results are dumped into the current directory and the script prints out their names on the standard output: we have just received two files, ‘alternativesRank.xml’ and ‘messages.xml’.
+Again, the documentation tells us that this is what we expect: the latter contains informational messages, while the former is the result itself: the ranking of the alternatives supplied as input.

 This script should be simple to integrate into a shell script.

-Option --help gives all the details.
+Options -h or --help gives all the details.